Physical Therapy Treatments For Paraplegia

 Additionally, researchers have identified several risk factors for developing paraplegia, including:

-• Playing high impact sports, such as football or wrestling
+• Playing high impact sports, such as football, wrestling, or combat sports

 • Participating in certain other sports, such as gymnastics, diving, or surfing